concur/developer.concur.com/src/api-guides/vat-reclaim-integration.md

 The search parameters should focus on reports that can no longer be edited in the SAP-Concur User interface.
 Use the         following search parameters:

 The API request should be made for one day at a time.
 This API Request will result in a list of reports that match those search parameters. note: there could be multiple pages returned in the results so ensure your app can get every page of results.

+> Note: there could be multiple pages returned in the results.
+Ensure you know how to successfully make requests for each subsequent page until the last page has been reached.

 Repeat the above steps but use P_PAYC for the Payment Status parameter.
 This is required to ensure you have obtained all of the reports since the Payment Status field is updated in two different ways: 1st to reflect extracted, then 2nd to reflect any confirmations of payment.